-- Teeth that are worn out or are uneven
+- Teeth that are worn out or uneven

 At Warr Dental, we understand that you are unique.
-Dr. Warr will tailor an affordable cosmetic and restorative dentistry solution that is right for you.
+Dr. Warr and Dr. Hyams will tailor an affordable cosmetic and restorative dentistry solution that is right for you.
 Our state-of-the-art facility guards your safety, and our comfortable and friendly environment offers you peace of mind.
-During your full mouth restoration consultation, Dr. Warr will evaluate your oral health and the state of your teeth, gums, and jawbone density.
-He will discuss your cosmetic goals for your teeth and develop a treatment plan to restore full function while also providing a stunning smile.
+During your full-mouth restoration consultation, our dentists will evaluate your oral health and the state of your teeth, gums and jawbone density.
+We will discuss your cosmetic goals for your teeth and develop a treatment plan to restore full function while also providing a stunning smile.

 Why Choose Dr. Warr for Restorative Dentistry?

-Dr. Keith N. Warr has completed several advanced courses in implant restoration and cosmetic dentistry.
-Dr. Warr is a member of the Utah Dental Association, the International School of Dentists, and the American Dental Association.
+Dr. Keith Warr has completed several advanced courses in implant restoration and cosmetic dentistry.
+Dr. Warr is a member of the Utah Dental Association, the International School of Dentists and the American Dental Association®.
 He is also an adjunct professor at the University of Utah School of Dentistry.
-When you choose Warr Dental, you can trust that you’re in well-trained hands for your dental needs.
+When you choose Warr Dental, you can trust that you are in well-trained hands for your dental needs.

 Schedule a Client Consultation

-If you’d like to know more about your restorative dentistry options, please schedule a free consultation at Warr Dental in Salt Lake City today at (801) 355-5385 or schedule a virtual consultation.
-We serve clients in SLC and surrounding areas, including West Valley City and Draper.
+If you would like to know more about your restorative dentistry options, please schedule a free consultation at Warr Dental in Salt Lake City today by calling us at 801-355-5385 or by scheduling a virtual consultation